alexandr-g/cra-template-typescript-redux/template/README.md

 ## Eslint configurations

-Template extends CRA eslint rules with custom set, tailored for reasonable and clean development process.
+The template extends CRA ESLint rules with a custom set, tailored for the reasonable and clean development process.

 Eslint rules are commented for your convenience feel free to tweak or remove them inside `.eslintrc`.
-No judgement.
+No judgment.

 ## Thank you